nearit/Android-SDK/docs/installation.md

 }
 ```

-You can find the API key on the [NearIT web interface](https://go.nearit.com/), under the "Integrate SDK" section.
+You can find the API key on the [NearIT web interface](https://go.nearit.com/), under the "SDK Integration" section.